connorcl/char-parrot/README.md

 Once Python is installed, head to the [PyTorch official website](http://pytorch.org) to download and install PyTorch.
 The current char-parrot code was tested on version 0.3.1.

-### unidecode and tqdm
+### Unidecode and tqdm
-Install unidecode and tqdm using pip:
+Install Unidecode and tqdm using pip:
 ```bash
 $ pip install unidecode tqdm
 ```